Assessing identification risk

 To establish which identification processes to put in place to protect your service or transaction, and to determine the ideal assurance level or strength of these processes, you first need to conduct an identification risk assessment.

-An identification risk assessment is part of a subset of wider risk management.
-Even if you have already built risk management into your service, effective identification management needs a more detailed understanding of the scope of your service and of each of the transactions within it.
+An identification risk assessment is part of wider risk management and should be conducted alongside Privacy and Security assessments.
+Even if you’ve already built risk management into your service, effective identification management needs a more detailed understanding of the scope of your service and of each of the transactions within it.

 To conduct an identification risk assessment, you need to understand the: